OmaLikesCoding/I-m-Cheezey/README.md

 ## <a name="features"></a>Features
 - Users can add cheese. wines and favorite dishes to the site.
-- Users can edit thier create, read, update and thier delete entries.
+- Users can edit thier create, read, update and their delete entries.

 ## Trello Planning